PacketAnglers/atd-avd-evpn-vxlan/README.md

 git clone https://github.com/PacketAnglers/atd-avd-evpn-vxlan.git
 ```

-- At this point you should see the Lubrizol POC folder under the labfiles directory.
+- At this point you should see the `ATD AVD EVPN VXLAN` directory under the labfiles directory.

 ## STEP #3 - Update Passwords and SSH Keys